 We are experiencing unprecedented times with the virus contagion.
-While the lockdown imposed has prevented its spread, we personally need to pay careful attention to maintaining our own health and that of our loved ones by boosting our immunity.
+While the lockdown imposed is trying to prevented its spread, we personally need to pay careful attention to maintaining our own health and that of our loved ones by boosting our immunity.
 Given below are 11 of the most natural and simple methods, For boosting immunity:

 - Citrus Fruits: Citrus fruits are full of immune-boosting vitamin C, a powerful antioxidant, which can protect against cell damage, boost collagen production, and combat the common cold & flu.
 As our bodies don’t produce or store vitamin C, we need to consume it daily.
 Commonly available citrus fruits include Oranges, Lemons, Amla, Mosambi, Guava, Papaya etc.